Mikami063/SDL_CMake/ReadMe.md

 This readme is a reminder note for myself, I know I will definitely forget how to build my project, 100%

+## Build

+two build folder: /build for VSCode and /Xbuild for Xcode

 Cheers